headzoo/deskpro-api-es6-client/docs/TicketsApi.md

 <a name="getTicketByParentIdMessageByIdAttachment"></a>
 # **getTicketByParentIdMessageByIdAttachment**
-> Response getTicketByParentIdMessageByIdAttachment(parentId, id, opts)
+> Response getTicketByParentIdMessageByIdAttachment(parentId, id, filters)